Documentation

 cd your-project/

-Note: Both .mcp.json and .bridgellm.yml are gitignored.
+Note: Both .mcp.json and .bridgellm.yml should be added to your .gitignore.
 Your auth token never leaves your machine.

 MCP Tools